CNURobotics/chris_turtlebot_flexible_navigation/README.md

 ### Startup of Flexible Navigation

 Flexible Navigation requires startup of planning and control nodes, as well as the FlexBE behavior engine and UI.
+`roslaunch flex_nav_turtlebot_flexbe_behaviors flex_nav_turtlebot_behavior_testing.launch`
+  * This starts the FlexBE engine and FlexBE App UI

+Then start one (and only one) of the following:

 `roslaunch flex_nav_turtlebot_bringup flex.launch`
  * This starts the planning and control nodes.
- * This version uses a 2-layer planner as a demonstration.
+ * This version uses a 2-level planner as a demonstration.
-  * Only a simple set of SBPL motion primitives is included in this version, and will be refined in the future.
+  * The global planner plans over the full map, with sensor data
+  * The local planner plans over smaller window trying to follow the global path

+or

-`roslaunch flex_nav_turtlebot_flexbe_behaviors flex_nav_turtlebot_behavior_testing.launch`
+`roslaunch flex_nav_turtlebot_bringup flex_multi_level.launch`
-  * This starts the FlexBE engine and FlexBE App UI
+ * This starts the planning and control nodes.
+ * This version uses a 3-level planner as a demonstration.
+  * The high-level planner is based only  on the static map with SBPL 0.100 meter resolution state lattice
+  * The mid-level planner using only local obstacle sensing with SBPL 0.050 meter resolution state lattice
+  * The low-level planner uses DWA with 0.025 resolution

+ *  The mid- and low-level planners run concurrently as they try to follow the global path defined by the high-level planner.

+  The relevant motion primitives are defined in the `chris_turtlebot_navigation` package.

   These launch files may also be used with different `robot_namespaces`.

 ### FlexBE Operation
 After startup, all control is through the FlexBE App operator interface and RViz.
-* First load the `Turtlebot Flex Planner` behavior through the `FlexBE Behavior Dashboard` tab.
+* First load the desired behavior through the `FlexBE Behavior Dashboard` tab.
+  * The behavior should match the flex launch started above.
+    * 'flex.launch' --> `Turtlebot Flex Planner`
+    * 'flex_multi_level.launch' --> `Turtlebot Multi Level Flex Planner`

 * Execute the behavior via the `FlexBE Runtime Control` tab.
 * The system requires the operator to input a `2D Nav Goal` via the `RViz` screen
   * If the system is in `low` autonomy or higher, the system will request a global plan as soon as the goal is received